Nitrokey/nethsm/docs/operator-manual.md

 # Cryptographic parameters

 The keyfender library includes some choices of cryptographic parameters, in keyfender/crypto.ml.
-These should be adjusted before deployment:
-- RSA key size (for the TLS endpoint): 1024 (should be at least 2048)
+- RSA key size (for the TLS endpoint): 2048
-- PBKDF iterations: 1000 (should be at least 100_000), salt length 16 byte.
+- PBKDF iterations: 100_000, salt length 16 byte.

 The data stored on disk is encrypted with AES256-GCM (32 byte key, nonce size is 12, based on [stackexchange] this should be fine).